When to Visit

 If an activity has (a) limited capacity and (b) social-media pull, assume it will create a line.
 Decide in advance whether you're willing to pay the time cost.

-Tokyo’s rail system is incredible, but “avoid crowds” often fails because people try to do it while transferring through the largest hubs at peak times.
+Tokyo's rail system is excellent, but "avoid crowds" fails when people transfer through largest hubs at peak times.

 Prioritize fewer transfers over fewer minutes

-The calmest route is often not the fastest route on paper.
-Each transfer is a chance to hit:
+The calmest route often isn't the fastest on paper.
+Each transfer risks:

-• and avoid multiple mega-station transfers in one day.
+• Avoid multiple mega-station transfers in one day

-Learn the Tokyo reality: “the problem is the station, not the line”
+The problem is the station, not the line

-Often the stressful part isn’t the train car; it’s the station concourse.
-Big stations compress people into:
+Often the stressful part isn't the train car—it's the station concourse.
+Big stations compress people into ticket gates, corridor turns, escalator choke points.
+Understanding Tokyo's transit system fundamentals helps you recognize these patterns and plan better routes.

 Walking as a crowd tool

-• In heat: choose activities with shade and indoor breaks, and avoid stacking indoor-only stops.
+• In heat: choose shade and indoor breaks, avoid stacking indoor-only stops

 Tokyo has predictable seasons that concentrate visitors: